Accessibility statement

 What we are doing to improve accessibility

-Silktide Index also provides an automated assessment, based on 125 webpages.
-As of September 2024, www.swindon.gov.uk was marked at:
+The Silktide Index provides a separate automated assessment, based on a sample of 125 webpages.
+As of 9 June 2026, it marked www.swindon.gov.uk at:

 While we currently focus on meeting legal accessibility standards, we recognise the importance of exceeding them.
-Although we are not actively addressing AAA conformance at this time, continual improvement and achieving AAA compliance remain a long-term goal.
+We are not actively addressing AAA conformance at this time, but continual improvement and working towards AAA compliance remain a long-term goal.

 Preparation of this accessibility statement